VTCSec/vtcsec.org/summit.md

 * Operational Security

 In addition, this year's theme is <b>THUNDERDOME</b>.
 This means that there will be multiple challenges where all teams will have to continually attack the central service to steal control from each other.

-## When and where is it?

-It will be hosted at Virginia Tech on **March 23rd** at Room 320 in New Classroom Building.
-Note - Parking will be free on the weekend, there are lots near by at the Perry Street Lot and Garage.

-It will run all day.
-Food and drink will be provided.
-Hotel rooms will be provided to those that have to travel too far to leave in the morning, please request these when you register.

 ## What are the team rules?